I gotta feeling I’m the type of golfer Proud 90 founder Rick Versace was thinking about when he developed the concept for his golf clothing company.

 I fit right into his golf score parameters.
 On a great day, when I’m knocking in wild 20 footers to save par, I can score in the high 80s.
 On other days, when I’m spraying the ball all over the course, breaking 100 is a major accomplishment.

 I recently took a test run with some Proud 90 gear.
-On a steamy 94 degree Florida day I hit the range to swat some golf balls wearing their Masters White polo.
+On a steamy 94 degree Florida day I hit the range to swat some golf balls wearing one of their polos.